Davidah121/SimpleSerialization/README.md

 - Pointers

 The size of a particular datatype is not guaranteed to be the same across systems which can cause problems when loading data.
-Using int32_t and int64_t datatypes and similar help avoid these issues.
+Using int32_t and int64_t datatypes and similar help avoid these issues along with implementing a custom DataFormatter class.

 Endianness of data is a potenial problem as well.
-This can be fixed by adjusting the Streamble class implementations but a programmer must be aware of this.
+This can be fixed by implementing a custom DataFormatter class but a programmer must be aware of this.

 Pointers are written out as they are.
 The data that they store is not written out and restoring them has them pointing to junk that is potentially unallocated.
 Even if it is there is no guarantee that it was allocated for that purpose.
 It can easily belong to some other class or function for some other purpose.